dcrapis/oceandao-wiki/On-ROI.md

  * *% chance of success* is, for now, simply an estimate by the project proposer (if you're the proposer) or by the voter (if you're the voter).
 It could potentially use futarchy at some point, but let's not get ahead of ourselves!
  * *buck* is the grant value spent.
 This is denominated in OCEAN.

+*Buck* is trickier, so we dedicate a whole section to it...

+## What's a good metric for "bang"?

 Recall that *buck* is "value added to the Ocean ecosystem."
-This is trickier.
-So we dedicate a whole section to it...

-## What's a good metric for buck?
+Let's discuss ways to measure it, in the context of your proposed project.

+Put another way: what metric might your project optimize, towards helping grow the Ocean ecosystem (in a sustainable fashion)?

-* A first proposed metric for *buck* is "effect on the value of $OCEAN".
+* A first proposed metric for *bang* is "effect on the value of $OCEAN".
 However, $OCEAN is a function of both speculation-based and fundamentals-based factors.
 Speculation-based factors are harder to pin down as metrics, yet have a significant impact on $OCEAN.
 This means it's harder to measure the effect of a project on $OCEAN.
 * Better: let's focus on fundamentals-based factors on $OCEAN or demand for OCEAN, which have clearer metrics.
 Eventually these will dominate $OCEAN.
 And in the meantime we will focus on growing the fundamental value and associated metrics.

 **Here are some of the most important fundamentals-based metrics.
-For estimates of ROI above, any of these will be suitable for use for the "bang" section.** (When we say "$" we mean denominated in OCEAN.)
+For estimates of ROI above, any of these will be suitable for use for the "bang" section.**
-* **$ Datatoken Consuming Volume.** This is (datatoken price in OCEAN) * (no. consumes of that datatoken), summed across all datatokens.
+* **OCEAN Datatoken Consuming Volume.** This is (datatoken price in OCEAN) * (no. consumes of that datatoken), summed across all datatokens.
 It's the best direct measure of amount of value being created in Ocean Protocol.
-* **Network Revenue.** This is the total $ revenue to Ocean community taken as a % of trades or consumes in Ocean Market, etc. We can compute a fundamental valuation by simply multiplying Network Revenue by P/S (price-to-sales ratio) of e.g. 30x or 50x (ref Binance or Zoom P/S figures).
+* **Network Revenue.** This is the total OCEAN revenue to Ocean community taken as a % of trades or consumes in Ocean Market, etc. We can compute a fundamental valuation by simply multiplying Network Revenue by P/S (price-to-sales ratio) of e.g. 30x or 50x (ref Binance or Zoom P/S figures).
 * **Total Value Locked (TVL)**, aka Assets Under Management (AUM).
-This is total $ staked in datatoken pools, or more generally.
-Demand for staking OCEAN drives demand for OCEAN and therefore $OCEAN.
+This is total OCEAN staked in datatoken pools, or more generally.
+Demand for staking OCEAN drives demand for OCEAN and therefore drives $OCEAN.

 Here are some secondary metrics that may be useful.
 * Total revenue to all Ocean marketplace runners